2022 Morbi bridge collapse

-On 30 October 2022 a pedestrian suspension bridge over the Machchhu River in the city of Morbi in Gujarat, India, collapsed, causing the deaths of at least 135 people and injuries to more than 180 others.
+On 30 October 2022, a pedestrian suspension bridge over the Machchhu River in the city of Morbi in Gujarat, India, collapsed, causing the deaths of at least 141 people and injuries to more than 180 others.

 The 19th-century bridge had reopened five days earlier, in time for Diwali and the Gujarati New Year, following a lengthy closure for repairs.

 Background

 Jhulto Pul (ઝૂલતો પુલ; "hanging bridge") was a 230 m, 1.25 m pedestrian suspension bridge, 15 m over the Machchhu River, connecting the districts of Mahaprabhuji and Samakantha.
 It was built during British rule in India in the 19th century.
 Dates for its construction vary, but according to locals, it was built in the 1880s by Waghji Thakore, the local maharaja.
 It connected Darbargadh Palace with Nazarbag Palace (now Lukhdhirji Engineering College), the residences of the erstwhile royal family of Morbi State.

 At that time, there was a limit of fifteen people on the bridge at once, as the narrow structure meant it swayed with any greater weight.

 In recent times the bridge was owned and operated as a toll bridge by the Morbi municipality, which signed a contract with the Morbi-based private trust Oreva – a company known for making clocks – for maintenance and operations on 7 March 2022.
-The fifteen-year contract was with Oreva's flagship company, Ajanta Manufacturing Private Limited, which had been involved with the bridge since 2008.
+The 15-year contract was with Oreva's flagship company, Ajanta Manufacturing Private Limited, which had been involved with the bridge since 2008.
 The agreement covered the maintenance and management of the bridge.
 The toll bridge reopened on 26 October 2022 on the occasion of the Gujarati New Year, after being closed for repairs for six months.
-At the re-opening ceremony, Oreva's managing director told reporters people could enjoy a "care-free adventure" and the bridge would not need any major work for another eight to ten years.
+After the refurbishment, it had an updated capacity of 125 people (up from the 15 it was before).
+At the re-opening ceremony, Oreva's managing director told the reporters that the people could enjoy a "care-free adventure" and the bridge would not need any major work for another eight to ten years.